gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 Lattice Semiconductor is conspicuously missing from the tech community.

+Olof Kindgren:
-"The story about their licensing and their reversal got _far_ more attention on both LinkedIn and Twitter than any of their recent product announcements.
-That could be an indication that this is much larger than they think" --  Olof Kindgren
+>The story about their licensing and their reversal got _far_ more attention on both LinkedIn and Twitter
+>than any of their recent product announcements.
+That could be an indication that this is much larger than they think

 Lattice hardly ever "likes" or retweets any of the awesome projects using their hardware.
 Why?